zachjob/bitmaker/README.md

 ruby crm.rb
 ```

 If all goes well, you will be presented with the main menu, from where you can then manually try out your program.

+If nothing happens, maybe you forgot to create an instance of the CRM outside of the class definition, or maybe you forgot to tell that instance to do anything.
+Which method should you call in order to start the program?

 ## What We've Learned